hmcts/nfdiv-case-api/README.md

 Then create a PR in the cnp-flux-config repository.

-Note that that the cron will only run in the aat-00 cluster as we don't have a way to run the job once over multiple clusters.
+Note that the cron will only run in the aat-00 cluster as we don't have a way to run the job once over multiple clusters.
 Let's hope that cluster doesn't go down.

 ## License